CardKit/cardkit/README.md

 # CardKit

 Welcome to CardKit.
-This is the fundamental framework for building IoT applications using a card-based methodology.
-CardKit defines a number of classes, structs, and protocols to encapsulate the creation and execution of card-based IoT programs.
+This is the foundational framework for programming IoT devices using a card-based metaphor.
+CardKit defines a number of classes, structs, and protocols to encapsulate the creation of card-based IoT programs.

-CardKit is written in Swift and supports macOS, iOS, and tvOS.
+CardKit is written in Swift 4 and supports macOS, iOS, and tvOS.

-CardKit depends on [Freddy](https://github.com/bignerdranch/Freddy) for JSON object serialization & deserialization.

 The [CardKit Runtime](https://github.ibm.com/CMER/card-kit-runtime) provides support for validating and executing CardKit programs.

-## Card Descriptors & Cards
+## Card Descriptors & Instances

 A `CardDescriptor` represents the information that would appear on a printed card.
 For example, the image below shows a sample annotated card containing various kinds of information.